FACT CHECK: How bad is a glass of wine at dinner, really? | DW | 14.03.2022

 It remains unclear how shrinkage from alcohol compares with shrinkage caused by other activities and illnesses

-And another reason why such comparisons are hard to track, she says, is that different activities or illnesses cause different shrinkage in different places.
+And another reason why such comparisons are hard to track, Molina said, is that different activities or illnesses cause different shrinkage in different places.
 Lounging around all day and eating only processed food, for example, might cause shrinkage in a different area of the brain than Huntington's disease.

-Then there's the chicken and the egg dilemma.
+Then there's the chicken-and-egg dilemma.
 Could it be that people inclined to drink alcohol regularly just have smaller brains in general than those who choose to abstain?

-"That is a distinct possibility,” she writes.
-"The only way of answering that question is by collecting brain images from early life.”
+"That is a distinct possibility," Molina said.
+"The only way of answering that question is by collecting brain images from early life."

-Researchers are looking to address this question through the ongoing ABCD study, she says.
-It's tracking changes in brain volumes over time while collecting data on alcohol and drug use.
+Researchers are looking to address this question through the Adolescent Brain Cognitive Development study, Molina said.
+That study tracks changes in brain volumes over time while collecting data on alcohol and drug use.

 The evidence that binge drinking is harmful for the body and brain is conclusive.
 But when it comes to moderate drinking, things get a little trickier.
 A number of studies published over the past few decades, including one presented just a day before the brain study, appear to claim moderate drinking can actually be good for you.

-Analyzing data also obtained through the UK Biobank from some 312,000 current drinkers, the researchers found that consuming the alcohol equivalent of around five ounces (150 ml) of wine with meals per day for women and 10 ounces (300 ml) for men was associated with a lower risk of developing type 2 diabetes.
+Analyzing data also obtained through the UK Biobank from about 312,000 current drinkers, the researchers found that consuming the alcohol equivalent of about 5 ounces of wine with meals per day for women and 10 ounces for men was associated with a lower risk of developing type 2 diabetes.

-Jeanette Tetrault, a professor of medicine at Yale who specializes in alcohol addiction, says that when it comes to this type of research, it's important to read beyond the headlines.
+Jeanette Tetrault, a professor of medicine at Yale who specializes in alcohol addiction, said it was important to read beyond the headlines with this type of research.

 She emphasizes that ultimately, the study is merely saying that if you drink alcohol with food, you are less likely to develop type 2 diabetes than if you drink alcohol without food.
 It's less about alcohol being good for you.